Devsid-95/Devsid-95/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on My University Thesis (Bioinformatics)
+- 🔭 I’m currently working on My University Thesis (Bigdata,Machine Learning)
 - 🌱 I’m currently learning Spotify-API,word2Vec,tSNE,Deep Learning models !
 - 👯 I’m looking to collaborate with other Developers
 - 🥅 2021 : goal is to Contirbute to the Open Source Project